wsaqaf/sljournalism/hyperledger/Readme.md

 ## Steps for installation for a first time (clean instance) on Ubuntu 18.04:

 1) Login to your shell account on your Droplet and create a new account with sudo rights if you have not already done so.
-In our case, we assume that we will create an account named *'demo'*:
+In our case, we assume that we will create an account named *'demo'* with the default root account:

-  >     adduser demo
+  >     sudo adduser demo

 and enter a password of your choice when prompted

 Then give it sudo rights as shown:
-  >     usermod -aG sudo demo
+  >     sudo usermod -aG sudo demo
   >     su - demo

-2) Update and upgrade the packages in the system:
+2) Update the packages in the system:

   >     sudo apt update
-  >     sudo apt upgrade

 3) Install Ruby dependencies (Nodejs, Yarn, etc.):